GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
+> ### And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do.
 >
-> ~ *Poul Anderson*
+> ~ *Vint Cerf*

 ---
 ## 🏎 Quick Facts